FEISystems/ms-macwis-prototype/README.md

 ## Team

 ## Process
+We are doing scrum process with team for this protoype.
+The key activitiies are described below.

 ### Initial Planning
 As normally did after the agile (scrum) team assembled for this proposal, we had a quick planning meeting to setup weekly sprint process from start to finish this prototype, with common scrum configuration.
 See 2.1 for details.
 During the initial planning meeting, we discussed